krishna-waidande/krishna-waidande.github.io/CSR.md

 Explore all this and write a blog in it

 # CSR

 What's in a CSR?
 The CSR contains all the necessary information needed by the CA to authenticate your organization such as your domain name, business name and location.

+1 .
+Information about the Company :

+2. The public key that will be included in the certificate.
+SSL uses public-key, or asymmetric, cryptography to encrypt transmitted data during an SSL session.
+The public key is used to encrypt and the corresponding private key is used to decrypt.

+3. Information about the key type and length.
+The most common key size is RSA 2048, but some CAs support larger key sizes (e.g. RSA 4096+) or ECC keys.

+### What is CSR ?

+A Certificate Signing Request is a file that contains information a Certificate Authority (or CA, the companies who issue SSL certificates) need to create your SSL certificate.
+The purpose of the CSR is to have a standardized method for providing this information to CAs.
+A CSR is quite literally a request to have a certificate created and digitally signed by a CA.

 When generating your CSR you will be asked for input.
 Below are some common fields with descriptions and examples.

-1 .
-Information about the Company :
 Common Name (CN) : The fully qualified domain name (FQDN) of your server. example test.openspecimen.org